SymfonyCasts/30-days-last/sfcasts/js-modules.md

 ## PhpStorm: Auto-add Extension

-By the way, if you let PHPStorm auto-complete the path to the imported JavaScript file, by default, it will *not* include the `.js` on the end.
+By the way, if you let PhpStorm auto-complete the path to the imported JavaScript file, by default, it will *not* include the `.js` on the end.
 To fix that, open the settings... and search for "extensions".
-There we go: Editor => Code Style => JavaScript.
+There we go: "Editor"=>"Code Style"=> "JavaScript".
 Right here, change this "use file extension" to "always".

 Ok, day 3 is in the books!
 Tomorrow, we'll make our JavaScript set up much more powerful by learning how to install 3rd-party packages!